Ecommerce link building is a challenge. In fact, this is the case for the majority of online stores.

 To learn more about how to identify the right topics for your guest posts, read the guide by Groove on the topic.

-Step 3: Pitch your guest posts – when pitching to blogs and websites, keep the following in mind:
+When pitching to blogs and websites, keep the following in mind:

 - Always try to pitch via email.

 - Keep your emails short and to the point.

 - Tell them why you like their blog and point to specific posts you read and liked.